UniCarmen/EvilCorp2000/README.md

 * Produktstate as a Property of Product: aktiv / inaktiv?
 * Change Discounts??
 * Restoration of deleted Discounts / Products - Event Sourcing??
-* Completely Change the New/Alter-Product-Views because it's causing to many problems: These should not be partials
+* Completely Change the New/Alter-Product-Views because it's causing to many problems: These should not be partials / modals

 ### Known Problems
-* After entering a new Discount, the Modal is refreshed automatically but the fields are still filled
+* After entering a new Discount, the Modal is refreshed automatically but the fields are still filled - could be resolved by getting rid of the modals
-* Invisible Modal after "exiting" the Modal with Esc-Button
+* Invisible Modal after "exiting" the Modal with Esc-Button - could be resolved by getting rid of the modals